-In the above, we have outlined how to realize a special qubit with a two-mode many-boson system and the associated non-unitary gate $G$.
-These implementations are all possible in principle; however, as we will show below, they are extremely challenging technologically with some steps requiring exponentially large amount of physical resources. \begin{itemize} \item When $N=M$, the state in Eq.~(\ref{DD0}) is the generalized GHZ state.
+The above scheme, while physically motivated, presents significant technological challenges, with some steps requiring an exponentially large amount of physical resources. \begin{itemize} \item When $N=M$, the state in Eq.~(\ref{DD0}) is the generalized GHZ state.
 It is well known that it is very difficult to prepare such a state in experiment.
 Although, in theory, a GHZ state with thousands of atoms can be prepared using entanglement amplification~\cite{Zhaonpj}, in practical superconducting systems, a GHZ state with $N=27$ has been prepared~\cite{Mooney}.
 A similar state with $N\neq M$ is more difficult to prepare. \item To implement $G$ as in Eq.~(\ref{DD1}), it is not only difficult but also requires exponentially large number of bosons.
 As indicated in Eq.~(\ref{DD1}), after the operation of $G$, the number of bosons pumped into state $\ket{0}$ is proportional to $N$ while the number of bosons removed from state $\ket{1}$ is proportional to $M$.
 This means that, in such an implementation, the gate $G$ depends on the state it operates on and this is in stark contrast with other conventional quantum gates whose operations are independent of the states that they act on.
 This makes the physical implementation of $G$ very difficult.
 Moreover, because of the gate $G$, the number of bosons can increase or decrease exponentially, and it requires that we have exponentially large number of bosons available. \item It is clearly a challenge to realize the entangled state $\ket{\Phi}$ in Eq.~(\ref{jieshi3}).